mr4tt/zotbot/README.md

 - [My journey down the rabbit hole of every journalist’s favorite app](https://www.politico.com/news/2022/02/16/my-journey-down-the-rabbit-hole-of-every-journalists-favorite-app-00009216) - Otter.ai has saved reporters countless hours transcribing interviews.
 Caveat emptor.

 - [How Roblox ‘Beamers’ Get Rich Stealing from Children](https://www.vice.com/en/article/88gd4a/roblox-beaming-hackers) - Underneath the gaming platform worth $68 billion and used by over half of all children in America is a ballooning and highly profitable ecosystem of hackers and traders.

-- [A Shark Discovery ‘Didn’t Look Right.’
-It Might Have Been a Plastic Toy.](https://www.nytimes.com/2023/03/24/science/goblin-shark-plastic-toy.html) - Scientists have retracted a study that showed a rare goblin shark washed up on a Greek beach after other researchers voiced doubts about the find.

 # wikipedia
 - [Graffiti (Palm OS)](https://en.wikipedia.org/w/index.php?title=Graffiti_(Palm_OS)&oldid=1211852576) - Graffiti is an essentially single-stroke shorthand handwriting recognition system used in PDAs based on the Palm OS.
 Graffiti was originally written by Palm, Inc. as the recognition system for GEOS-based devices such as HP's OmniGo 100 and 120 or the Magic Cap-line and was available as an alternate recognition system for the Apple Newton MessagePad,...